captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 different activities
 ---
-and it's great that now you read
+and it’s great that now you read
 ---
 Harvard Business Review
 ---
 but expanding is no longer an interest of mine.
 ---
 ## SHARON:
-And then there's this other thing.
+And then there’s this other thing.
 ---
 ## ROBYN:
-What other thing...
+What other thing…
 ---
 ## SHARON:
 Well.